 Gretchen A. Kainz is the Regional ADR Programs Director in Montgomery and Prince George’s Counties.
 Her background includes working as a Family Mediator, serving as a Voc Rehab Counselor in Europe for Disabled American Veterans, and helping abused and neglected children in Florida.
 She spent eight years in the US Air Force as a Morse Code Operator (-.-- .- -.--) and was blessed with the opportunity to serve her country while traveling extensively and earning a Bachelor and a Master’s degree.
 One current adventure she’s excited about is her ongoing training in Shadow Work, a somatic healing modality, to become a certified facilitator.
 Yay!
 Gretchen is passionate about traveling, eating delicious food, self-growth opportunities, exercising, and living a full life with great people around her.
 She lives in Riverdale, Maryland with her partner, Tony; and occasionally, her two amazing stepsons, Chris and Nick, come up to hang-out, too.
 High-five!

 Sarah is currently the Data Management and Public Information Director for the District Court of Maryland ADR Office.
-In this position, Sarah is responsible for collecting and analyzing the incoming data for all ADR volunteers, the editor-in-chief of the ADR Office e-Newsletter, and maintaining the office website.
-She also supervises the ADR Office internship program.
+In this position, Sarah is responsible for collecting and analyzing the incoming data for all ADR volunteers, maintaining the office website, and supervising the ADR Office internship program.
 In 2013, she became a member of the ADR Program Managers.
 Before holding this position, she was both the Administrative Assistant and a full-time intern for the ADR Office.
 Sarah holds a B.A. in Communication and Conflict Resolution from Juniata College and a M.S. in Negotiation and Conflict Management from the University of Baltimore.
 She received her 40-hour Basic Mediation Training from Mediation Matters in 2010 and two 20-hour mediation trainings from Baltimore Mediation.
 Sarah was recently elected to the ACR Board in October 2017 and serves as the Secretary.
 Sarah lives in Mt.
 Airy, Maryland with her husband Justin, son Jaxson, and cat Geno.